Offer

 This store requires javascript to be enabled for some features to work correctly.

 One of the most widely used non-invasive tools in penile rehabilitation is the vacuum erection device, often called a penis pump.
-When used properly, a medical-grade pump can help maintain blood flow, preserve tissue health, support penile length, and form an important part of a broader rehabilitation plan after prostate surgery.
+When used properly, a medical-grade pump can help maintain blood flow, support tissue health, preserve penile length where possible, and form part of a broader recovery plan after prostate surgery.

-This guide explains why penis pumps are used after prostatectomy, how they may help, what a realistic recovery timeline looks like, how to use one safely, and which device may be best depending on whether your goal is rehabilitation alone or rehabilitation plus erectile support.
+This guide explains why penis pumps are used after prostatectomy, how they may help, how to use one safely, and which device may be best depending on whether your goal is rehabilitation alone or rehabilitation plus erectile support.

-After a radical prostatectomy, it is very common for erections to change.
-This is because the nerves and blood vessels involved in erectile function can be affected during surgery, even with modern nerve-sparing techniques.
-In many men, the penis then goes through a period with fewer natural erections and less oxygen-rich blood flow.
+After a radical prostatectomy, erectile function often changes because the nerves and blood vessels involved in erections can be affected during surgery.
+This can happen even with modern nerve-sparing techniques.

-This is why many clinicians no longer advise simply waiting to see what happens.
-Instead, the emphasis is on penile rehabilitation: supporting tissue health while the nerves recover.
+This is why many clinicians recommend penile rehabilitation rather than simply waiting to see what happens.
+The aim is to support the tissue while the nerves recover.

-Penile rehabilitation is a structured recovery approach designed to protect erectile tissue in the weeks and months after surgery.
-The immediate aim is not necessarily to restore spontaneous erections overnight.
-The main aim is to create the best possible conditions for longer-term recovery.
+Penile rehabilitation is a structured recovery approach designed to protect erectile tissue after surgery.
+The immediate aim is not always to restore spontaneous erections straight away.
+Instead, the goal is to create the best possible conditions for longer-term recovery.

 A rehabilitation plan may include:

-Of these, vacuum therapy is often one of the easiest treatments to begin because it is drug-free, non-surgical, and can be done at home.
+Vacuum therapy is often one of the easiest treatments to begin because it is drug-free, non-surgical, and can be used at home once your clinician has confirmed it is safe to start.

 A penis pump creates controlled negative pressure around the penis.
-This draws blood into the erectile tissue and produces engorgement or an erection-like response.
-In a rehabilitation setting, this is useful because it helps reintroduce blood flow and stretch to tissue that might otherwise remain underused during recovery.
+This draws blood into the erectile tissue and produces an erection-like response.
+In a rehabilitation setting, this is useful because it helps reintroduce blood flow and stretch to tissue that may otherwise remain underused during recovery.

 It is important to be realistic.
 A penis pump does not directly heal the nerves.
-Nerve recovery still follows its own biological timeline.
-What the pump can do is help preserve the penile environment while that recovery takes place.
+Nerve recovery still takes time.
+What the pump can do is help maintain the penile environment while that recovery takes place.

 Using a pump after prostatectomy is not only about getting an erection for sex.
-In rehabilitation, the device is being used as a tissue-preservation and blood-flow tool.
-That is why it is often recommended even before spontaneous erections have returned.
+In rehabilitation, the device is being used as a blood-flow and tissue-support tool.
+That is why it may be recommended even before natural erections have returned.

 Most rehabilitation pathways begin once the immediate post-operative healing phase has passed.
-That is often somewhere around 4 to 8 weeks after surgery, but the exact timing should always be guided by your surgeon or urology team.
+This is often around 4 to 8 weeks after surgery, but the exact timing should always be guided by your surgeon or urology team.

 You should not feel sharp pain, pinching, intense discomfort, or severe pressure.
 If you do, stop and reassess the fit, seal, and pressure level.